Undergraduates

 About the New Zealand Psychological Society (NZPsS)

-Members and student subscribers are able to access a range of benefits and services to support them in their roles as practitioners, educators and researchers.
-Our postgraduate student subscribers also enjoy a range of services, benefits and discounts.
+Members can access a range of benefits and services to support them in their roles as practitioners, educators, and researchers.
+Our postgraduate student subscribers also enjoy a range of services, benefits, and discounts.

 What is psychology?